When you log in to FotoWare, the site's home page is displayed. There is a large search bar at the top of the screen.

 To search for an exact phrase, such as a complete name, enclose the phrase in quotation marks:

-This will only produce hits in assets that contain the exact phrase barack obama, but not, for example, return assets that contain the phrase president obama.
+This only returns matches in assets that contain the exact phrase barack obama.
+It does not return assets that contain the phrase president obama, for example.

 Searching in specific fields

-To search in a specific field, you will need to specify the field followed by the word or phrase you're searching for.
+To search in a specific field, specify the field followed by the word or phrase you're searching for.

 For example, to search for winter in the Keywords field (field no 25):

-You can also expand this search - say you want to search for winter and snow as keywords in field 25:
+You can also expand this search, for example, you can search for winter and snow as keywords in field 25:

 25:winter & 25:snow

-This example uses the boolean operator AND - a complete list of such operators can be found below.
+This example uses the boolean operator AND.
+There is a complete list of such operators below.

-To go even further, let's imagine a search for winter and snow in field 25 and the phrase alpine skiing in the caption (field 120):
+To expand the search further, you can search for winter and snow in field 25 and the phrase alpine skiing in the caption (field 120):

 25:winter & 25:snow & 120:"alpine skiing"